dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-If a query cannot be fully translated then either re-write the query in a form that can be translated or use `AsEnumerable()`, `ToList()` or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.
+If a query cannot be fully translated, then either rewrite the query in a form that can be translated or use `AsEnumerable()`, `ToList()`, or similar to explicitly bring data back to the client where it can then be further processed using LINQ-to-Objects.

+## Entity Framework Core is not part of the ASP.NET Core shared framework

+This change was introduced in ASP.NET Core 3.0 preview 1.

+**Old behavior**

+Prior to ASP.NET Core 3.0, when you added a package reference to `Microsoft.AspNetCore.App` or `Microsoft.AspNetCore.All`, it would include EF Core and some of the EF Core data providers like the SQL Server provider.

+**New behavior**

+Starting in 3.0, the ASP.NET Core shared framework does not include EF Core or any EF Core providers.
+In order to use EF Core in an ASP.NET Core 3.0 application, you need to explicitly add package references to the EF Core database providers that your application will use.

+**Why**
+The removal from the ASP.NET Core shared framework enables a NuGet-based acquisition and servicing story for EF Core that works uniformly across all EF Core providers and on all the supported .NET implementations and application types.

+Prior to this change, if your application targetd ASP.NET Core and used SQL Server, acquiring EF Core required one less step.
+But if the application doesn't target ASP.NET Core or uses a different provider, then you needed to learn a different set of steps.
+Also, performing a minor version upgrade of ASP.NET Core on a machine or targeted by an application, would force the upgrade of the EF Core and SQL Server povider version, which isn't recommended without proper testing.

+Note, Entity Framework Core moving out of the shared framework has no impact on its status as a Microsoft developed, supported, and serviceable library, and it will continue to be covered by the [.NET Core support policy.](https://www.microsoft.com/net/platform/support-policy)

 ## Entity Framework Core isn't part of the ASP.NET Core shared framework